get the clarity & confidence you need to create the

 Fast forward a few years through leadership development programs, interventionist and coaching trainings.
 After 3 years in hiding, not having told a soul about my herpes diagnosis - the thing that continued to weigh on me the most - I was still masking.
 Still passive aggressive.
 Still hurting.

-Maybe you can guess what it was that put me on my path of healing:
+What was it that put me on my path of healing?

 I told someone about my diagnosis.

-I talked about it.
-Then, I told a few more people.
+I talked about it, airing out the mustiness of shame that had been collecting on this secret Then, I told a few more people.
+More air.
 And then, I told the entire social media world!
 Even joined a herpes activists network, becoming one of the members on the leadership committee.
+Ahh, it felt good to let go of fear of what others would think of my mistakes, my flaws.

-The shame lifted every time I talked about what had been hurting me.
+The shame lifts every time I talk about what's been hurting me.

-The guilt lifted every time I admitted I was hurt.
+The guilt lifts every time I admit I'm hurt.

-The doubts and fears fell away each time I owned how I was feeling
+The doubts and fears fall away each time I own how I am feeling